xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 	  result                 : 11000050 8dc60000 00000000 00000000 00000000 00000000 00000000 00000000

 Make sure, that both IPv4 and IPv6 addresses are listed in corresponding VMRs.
-If not then verify if step (1) info above is correct and all interfaces are programmed for the Line Card (see Summary CLI above).
+If not then verify if step (1) info above is correct and all interfaces are programmed for the Line Card (verify the "interface list" above).
 Removing and re-applying service instance configuration can be helpful as well once all errors are fixed.

 {:start="4"}
 4. Once traffic has started we can see counters in the corresponding classes (you can match the iclass id with the corresponding policy-map class to find the translation direction):